celineqiu/6.837_project/README.txt

 # 6.837_project

+HE said the paper we were looking at is p shitty

+Easier to start with below steps instead:

 -create a secondary skin mesh
 -attach secondary skin mesh to non-moving skin mesh with springs
     -what's a good way to calculate spring constant?